 - Caching – The CDN is smart enough to capture and store caches of your site’s most popular content.
 This makes it readily available to end-users.

 - Request Routing – This server alters the end-users path to the content and ensures that the path delivered is quicker and more efficient.
 This can work by directing the user to the closest node or the node, which has the best performance and capacity.

 Your website content, files, and images thoroughly replicated across the CDN, which will determine the overall premium location to deliver this content to your visitors.
 CDN offers innumerable advantages including, but not limited to:

 - Speedier load times

 - SEO improvements – Google always ranks faster websites at the top of the ranking page

-- Traffic surge protection – A sudden traffic hick can be settled with load distribution across global servers, which are capable of serving the content more effectively.
+- Traffic surge protection – A sudden traffic hick settled with load distribution across global servers, which are capable of serving the content more effectively.

 - Internal asset backup, archive, and storage service through the use of storage across the global network.

 CDN Combined With WordPress